 - Go on a sunny day to see the true beauty of the falls.
 Sunny days really reflect off the water and brighten the color tremendously.

-- Wear your bathing suit under your clothes, but be sure to either change out of it when you’re done swimming or hang out to enjoy the beauty of the area long enough to dry out before leaving.
+- Wear your bathing suit under your clothes, but ensure to either change out of it when done swimming or hang out to enjoy the beauty of the area long enough to dry out before leaving.
 Laos is a very conservative country and you shouldn’t plan on wearing your bathing suit when you leave.

 - Make sure you bring appropriate footwear to navigate the tree roots on the walk around the falls.
 The trails can get quite slippery as well so you’ll want something with a good tread, like sneakers or sturdy and comfortable sandals.